vuurball/machine-learning/Algorithms/SupervisedLearning/Classification/DecisionTrees.md

-example of simple model training and predictions using a decision tree algo for predicting a persons music genre preference based on age and gender:
+**Example:**

+Predict the prefered music genre of a person based on age & gender

+**Dataset:**

+A list of age,gender,prefered-music-genre data (small sample that doesnt include all ages),

 ![concept](https://d1rwhvwstyk9gu.cloudfront.net/2019/02/Decision-Trees.jpg)